CharlieLeee/muwanx/docs/docs/getting-started/installation.md

 # Installation

-Muwanx can be installed using either Python (pip) or JavaScript (npm), depending on your preferred workflow.
+muwanx can be installed using either Python (pip) or JavaScript (npm), depending on your preferred workflow.

 ## Python Installation

-Install Muwanx with pip:
+Install muwanx with pip:

 ```bash
 pip install muwanx